Tom Hull (critic)

 Tom Hull is an American music critic, web designer, and former software developer.
 Hull began writing criticism for The Village Voice in the mid 1970s under the mentorship of its music editor Robert Christgau, but left the field to pursue a career in software design and engineering during the 1980s and 1990s, which earned him the majority of his life's income.
 In the 2000s, he returned to music reviewing and wrote a jazz column for The Village Voice in the manner of Christgau's "Consumer Guide", alongside contributions to Seattle Weekly, The New Rolling Stone Album Guide, NPR Music, and the webzine Static Multimedia.

 Hull's jazz-focused database and blog Tom Hull – on the Web hosts his reviews and information on albums he has surveyed, as well as writings on books, politics, and movies.
 It shares a functional, low-graphic design with Christgau's website, which Hull also created and maintains as its webmaster.

+Education

+Hull attended Wichita State University before transferring to Washington University in St. Louis.